jlant/nwispy/data/README.txt

 DESCRIPTION

-	data is a directory that contains some sample files to test or use nwis.py.
+	data/datafiles/ is a directory that contains some sample files to test or use nwis.py.

 	The data files are a mix of "valid" (no missing data fields) and "bad" (have missing data fields).